Six great reasons to become a Laubach Literacy Ontario Director

 - Nominations Committee

-6. You'll enjoy the camaraderie of a hard-working board that mixes business with pleasure.
+6. You'll enjoy the camaraderie of a hard-working board.

 Face-to-face board meetings take place over 2 days - travel and accommodation costs are covered.